langtonhugh/website_academic/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research focuses on describing and explaining the geographic patterning of crime, particularly the relationship between crime hotspots and where known offenders live.
+bio: My research focuses on describing and explaining the geographic patterning of crime.
 I am also interested in data visualisation, mapping and promoting the use of open software in social science.
 education:
   courses:
   - course: PhD in Sociology